pndaproject/pnda-guide/provisioning/baremetal/CONFIGURE.md

 #### Designate client machine

 Create or designate a suitable machine for running the PNDA CLI.
-We recommend Ubuntu 14.04.
+We recommend CentOS 7.

 #### Obtain code